notshi/dquery/readme.md

 The following query will display publishers that report UN Sustainable Development Goals (SDG) and UN SDG Targets in the `sector` element.

-This query will also list the number of activities per publisher.
+This query will also list the number of activities per publisher, with the most at the top.

 [View this query](http://d-portal.org/dquery/#select%20count(distinct%20aid)%20as%20%22Number%20of%20activities%22,%20pid%20as%20%22Publisher%22%0A%0Afrom%20xson%20where%20root='/iati-activities/iati-activity/sector'%20%0Aand%20xson-%3E%3E'@vocabulary'%20in%20('7','8')%0A%0Agroup%20by%202%0Aorder%20by%201%20desc%0A%0Alimit%201;) on dQuery.